-Ouick Sets
+Quick Sets

-The settings contained within Configuration Mode apply to the M3046A Monitor, the M3000A Measurement Server and the M3015/16 Measurement Server Extensions.
+The settings contained within Configuration Mode apply to the M3046A Monitor, the M3001A Measurement Server and the M3015/16 Measurement Server Extensions.
 These settings are divided up into four specific configuration groups called Quick Sets.

 A QuickSet is a group of settings which has been defined and named in the hospital.
+If you are familiar with the IntelliVue family of patient monitors, QuickSets are broadly equivalent to Profiles.
 Four different QuickSets can be defined to match four typical monitoring situations on your unit.
 To create a QuickSet you can use either the current settings which you have on the monitor or you can start from the most appropriate of the factory default sets and make your own adjustments until all settings meet your requirements.

-A listing of the settings in the factory default sets can be found in "Quick Set Configuration List for the Measurements" on page 387.
+A listing of the settings in the factory default sets can be found in "Quick Set Configuration List for the Measurements" on page 380.